ericgarciaresearch/noaa_sedna/midori2.md

 **SEDNA SETUP**

-I went ahead and downloaded and setup the [Midori2 database](https://www.reference-midori.info/) in SEDNA for rainbow_bridge.
+I went ahead and downloaded and setup the [Midori2 database](https://www.reference-midori.info/) for few markers in SEDNA since I'll be using these with `rainbow_bridge`.

 Parent directory for midori2 databases:
 ```